 Once you pull off the tick then you have a few options.
 Ticks are hard to drown but they can not swim.
 Flushing the tick will remove it from your property and most likely eventually kill it.
 However doctors recommend keeping any tick you remove for a few months.
 This would allow you to test it for one of the many tick borne diseases if you start feeling ill.
 So whats the best way to kill the tick and still keep it in tack?

 Most researchers will drop ticks in a vial of ethanol which kills them fairly quickly.
 However if you do not have a bottle of ethanol or everclear try encasing the tick in clear scotch tape.
 Then place the tapped up tick in a container with a screw on cap.
 With the tape and screw top container the tick can now be safely stored away.
+Just remember the tick will still be alive for several days depending on the humidity in your house.
 Also remember to add a date of when the tick was removed.
 Of course its also possible to completely avoid even thinking of drowning a tick.
 This is possible if you avoid ticks in the first place.
 To accomplish this take a look at our article on How to Get Rid of TIcks Naturally..

 It’s a good idea to always use tick repellent when you are in tick territory (high grass, weeds, or wooded areas).
 Personal tick repellent comes in two primary varieties, DIY natural tick repellent or synthetic.
 DIY natural repellents are generally safer then synthetic mass produced options, however there are pros and cons to each.

 Even DIY natural tick repellent made with essential oils is still a chemical compound that can have adverse effects if not used correctly.
 However when used correctly they tend to have less side effects then their mass produced synthetic brethren.
 If you want to go the DIY route check our research backed natural tick repellent recipe.